 Going against all counsel and advice I have given new moms I’ve worked with over the years, I strapped him to my chest at ten days old and went back to work as an Advanced Nutrition Response Practitioner.
 Rent had to be paid, employees were expecting a paycheck, and our original backup plan lasted a week.
 So, I showed up, cried my eyes out, and let my village help us raise him.

 Sleep disruption is common in babies.
-I spent twenty plus years as a birth and postpartum doula, craniosacral therapist, and Bradley Method childbirth educator ,and worked with many couples around sleep of their wee ones.
-I also know what it looks like to see a dysregulated nervous system.
-For a child receiving weekly nutrition response testing from birth, weekly chiropractic adjustments (beginning at just hours old), and who has been under the care of a homeopath, he was still off.
+I spent 20+ plus years as a birth and postpartum doula, craniosacral therapist, and Bradley Method childbirth educator, and supported many couples around sleep for their wee ones.
+I also know what it looks like to see a dysregulated nervous system, and I was staring right at it.
+We enlisted the support of our homeopath with some change, though even that didn’t shift our everyday experience enough to make a difference.

-Now, in all other ways he was a healthy and well adjusted little one.
-He was funny and so smart, very verbal at a very young age, strong, agile, and quite able.
+Looking at him you’d never know we were struggling so much.
+The picture of health, Odin was funny and smart, very verbal from a young age, strong, agile, and so very able.
 He captured the hearts and humor of everyone around him.

 He JUST.
 DIDN’T. SLEEP.

-Let me define DIDN’T SLEEP: to nap he had to nurse to sleep unless someone laid with him for hours until he fell asleep, and then he’d sleep for under 60 minutes.
+Let me define DIDN’T SLEEP: naps were a lot of work for less than an hour of sleep.
+He had to either nurse or someone had to lay with him for hours for him to fall asleep.
 Bedtime was even more difficult.
-It took more than 2-3 hours to get him to sleep, then he would wake within 2-3 hours.
-Rarely did he wake in upset; he was always calm and happy.
-It’s like he just needed someone to be with him, because he was awake, and it was dark, and it was night.
-I could tell digestion was an issue, though, because he would flop around like a fish out of water.
-Younger than two, he would turn my body on its side so he could lean against me like a personal La-Z-Boy.
-I began to lay him like that at night (if my tired brain could remember) because he would sleep for a solid two hours if I could hold that position for him.
+It took more than 2 – 3 hours to get him to sleep, then he would wake within 2 – 3 hours.
+He never woke upset and was always calm and happy.
+It’s like he didn’t want to be alone, because he was awake, and it was dark, and it was night.
+Digestion was an obvious concern, however, because he would flop around like a fish out of water.
+Younger than two, he would turn me on my side so he could lean against me like a personal La-Z-Boy.
+If my tired brain could remember to lay him like that at night, he’d sleep for a solid two hours in that position.

-He woke between 5-8 times per night and was up for the day between 4:45-5:15.
-Our homeopath one time said his remedy describes an orphan, one who can live on little sleep and food.
-It described him perfectly, and simultaneously broke my heart.
+On average he woke between 5 – 8 times per night and was up for the day between 4:45 – 5:15.
+Our homeopath one time said his suggested remedy describes an orphan, one who can live on little sleep and food.
+It described him perfectly and simultaneously broke my heart.

-By 18 months of age, I was feeling the effects of major sleep deprivation.
-Emotionally stressed already, I took Odin with me to Florida for an advanced clinical training weekend to have him tested by my instructor.
-Finding more chemical and metal toxicity, his new protocol brought his night waking from 5-8 times per night down to 3-5 times per night.
-That was a monumental shift for us, and yet the overall sleep deprivation began to feel a bit like torture to my emotional and hormonal health, not to mention my relationships.
+By the time he was 18 months old, I was feeling the effects of major sleep deprivation.
+Emotionally zapped, I took Odin with me to Florida for an advanced clinical training weekend to have him tested by my instructor.
+Finding more chemical and metal toxicity, his new protocol decreased the night waking from 5 – 8 times per night to 3 – 5 times per night.
+That was a monumental shift for us, and yet the overall loss of rest began to feel like torture to my emotional and hormonal health, not to mention my relationships both at work and home.

 - He began to show mollescum on his skin.
-I had experience with this common toddler issue, and though we see it typically last 6-9 months, we were now at almost 2 years of it, and it seemed to be coming on more quickly and intensely.
+I had experience with this common toddler issue in office, and though we see it typically last 6 – 9 months, his had lasted 2 years and would grow quickly and intensely.

 - He continually tested for many rotating food intolerances.
 Egg yolks, ancient grains, fruit, rice, cheese, beans, wheat, oats all came and went until finally he tested for food phenolics.
 With the beginning of that, this was the first list of foods he could and couldn’t eat at around age 2:

-He finally tested for the immune challenge I had been suspecting was wreaking havoc on his little body.
-It explained so much about his experience and symptoms, though no protocol had worked to expel these parasites, so I continued my search to support him.
+Because I was testing for parasites around the time I got pregnant with Odin, I wondered if they could be a problem, though they never tested for him in our office.
+Turns out we didn’t have the right testing vials.
+When he finally tested for parasites, it made so much sense what was wreaking havoc on his little body.
+It explained his experience and symptoms, though no protocol had worked to expel these parasites, so I continued my search to support him.

 Other symptoms he began to show include: